merenlab/merenlab.org/data/pBI143/index.md

 python choose-plasmid-version-based-on-coverage-ratios.py M_v1 M_v2 M_v3
 ```

-This will generate a 2-column TAB-delmited file called `ALTERNATIVES.txt` in your work directory, where each line will represent a metagenome `M` and which version of the plasmid is the version it contains (e.g., `M_v3`), if the metagenome does contain pBI143 and if the version could be resolved confidently.
+This will generate a 2-column TAB-delimted file called `ALTERNATIVES.txt` in your work directory, where each line will represent a metagenome `M` and which version of the plasmid is the version it contains (e.g., `M_v3`), if the metagenome does contain pBI143 and if the version could be resolved confidently.
 Instances where a robust conclusion could not be made by the program will be clearly marked in the output file as well.
 For posterity, this is the source code for [choose-plasmid-version-based-on-coverage-ratios.py](files/choose-plasmid-version-based-on-coverage-ratios.py):

 ```python
 #!/usr/bin/env python